top of page

 5 years later, I was taking a First Aid course.

 In a wicker basket, the instructor was showing us the tools to assist someone having a bad allergic reaction.
-These tools could assist until medical attention arrived.
+These tools could assist someone until medical attention arrived.
 They could save lives.

 He was about to show us all in the course how they were used.